 Note that federal loans come with standardized fees and interest rates.
 You’ll pay a small fee to originate your federal loans, whether they’re subsidized or unsubsidized.
 On top of that, the interest rate is the same.
 Interest rates are set each year, based on the U.S. Treasury auctions.
 Fees and interest rates change each year, and the loans disbursed to you each year are subject to the current year’s rate.
 The rate remains fixed for the life of your loan.
 As a result, it’s possible to have a variety of interest rates, depending on when your loan was disbursed.

 Federal student loans vs. private student loans

 In general, even with the difference between subsidized and unsubsidized student loans, borrowers should attempt to exhaust federal aid before turning to private student loans.
-Federal loans come with certain protections, including income-driven repayment and hardship deferrals, that private loans don’t have.
+Federal loans come with certain protections and repayment options, including income-driven repayment plans and hardship deferrals/forbearance, that private loans don’t have.

 Additionally, private loans can sometimes have higher interest rates and you need to meet credit criteria.
 There are no credit criteria for subsidized and unsubsidized student loans.
 However, for those who have good credit, above 650, or who can get a cosigner, private loans could potentially have lower interest rates.
 On top of that, private loans don’t usually come with origination fees like federal loans do.
 The loan limits are also higher with private loans, which can help you cover the total cost of attendance.